avinassh/blag/content/posts/sqlite-bad-rep.md

 SQLite, like any other database, has its pros and cons.
 For the majority of applications and scales, it is perfect.
 You always have PostgreSQL for anything else.

-TLDR: Go yolo with SQLite.
+TLDR: SQLite slaps.
 You will be fine.

 ---